kykyev/kykyev.github.io/dev/_posts/2014-01-19-angularjs-dependency-injection.markdown

 date:   2014-01-19 22:48:00
 ---

-Say, for some reason we do not want use `window.console` directly and instead use wrapping `$shell` service.
+Say, for some reason we do not want use `window.console` directly and instead use `$shell` service that somehow wraps `window.console`.

 ```javascript
 var sayHello = function($shell) {